manuel-rhdt/PathWeightSampling.jl/docs/src/guide.md

 # Guide

-In this section we will show step by step how PWS.jl can be used to compute the mutual information for a simple model of gene expression.
+In this section we will show step by step how PathWeightSampling.jl can be used to compute the mutual information for a simple model of gene expression.

 ## Setting Up the System